fracappa/fracappa.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        I'm a research scientist in Netgroup team at Politecnico di Torino.
+        I'm a research assistant, member of the [netgroup](https://netgroup.polito.it/) team at PoliTo.

-        I blog about cloud technologies, computing continuum and machine learning in the domain.
+        I blog about cloud infrastructures and the impact of emerging technologies in this field.

         I'm costantly courious to experiment quantitative and qualitative methods which comprehensively invenstigate the role of science and technology in the economy evolution
     design:
       columns: '1'